shehio/AMATH583/ps3/Questions.rst

 5. What is the difference (ratio) in execution times between single and double precision for    *construction with no optimization*?
 Explain.
+The difference is around 10%.
+This is understandable since the program asks for a contiguous amount of memory to store the vector.
+It happens that this amount of memory for the double type is 64xN while for the float type is 32xN where N is the length of the vector.
+Finding and allocating this amount of memory obviously take more time for the bigger amount of memory.

 6. What is the difference (ratio) in execution times between single and double precision for    *multiplication with no optimization*?
 Explain.
+It's around 10% higher for the double data type.
+I attribute that to the operation (the multiplication) having to deal with 64 bits for doubles rather than 32 bits for floats.

 7. What is the difference (ratio) in execution times between single and double precision for    *construction with optimization*?
 Explain.
+It's the double for the double type.

 8. What is the difference (ratio) in execution times between single and double precision for    *multiplication with optimization*?
 Explain.
+The speedup is 2x between doubles and floats.

 9. What is the difference (ratio) in execution times for double precision    multiplication with and without optimization?
 Explain.
+It's a little north of 3x.
+This might be due to loop unrolling in O3.

 Efficiency
 ----------